YingHu1234/store_products/README.md

 <h3 align="center">:ice_cream: :fries:   Roventure Works Cycler</h3>

-<p align="center"> 🤖 This project is showing the classifiaction model tests and comapare their accuracy with confusion matrices.
-Besdies, I also used regression model for the revenue predictions by each categories of products.
+<p align="center"> 🤖 This project is showing the classification model tests and compared their accuracy with confusion matrices.
+Besides,  the regression model was used for revenue prediction by each category of products.
     <br>
 </p>